BobBuildTool/bob/doc/tutorial/compile.rst

     $ bob build vexpress

 This will fetch the toolchains and sources and will build the image locally in the ``work`` directory.
+To speed up the build you can optionally add ``-j`` to build packages in parallel.
+See the :ref:`bob build <manpage-build>` manpage for all available options.
 Grab a coffee and after some time the build should finish::

     ...